Are hostel showers gross? No! Or, at the very least, usually not. This is what you need to know about showering in hostels.

 The questions you're afraid to ask.

 Will there be hairdryers?
 Based on my experience, there's about a 75% chance a newer hostel will have hairdryers (or they can be borrowed/rented at the front desk).
 Slightly older properties will likely have hand dryers by the sink that a dexterous traveler might be able to manipulate into serving their needs.
 In a truly historic hostel, it's best to check first in case you blow a fuse!
+If you prefer to pack your own, this is our choice for a tiny (and super affordable) travel hair dryer.

 What about soap?
 Even the most basic of hostels will sell standard hygiene items and many have a general purpose liquid soap dispenser in the showers.
 (Check out the photo - see, there's soap!
 Thank you to Cailin O'Neil for this photo at Hosteling International Seattle).